Biruntha/package-amazons3/amazons3/Package.md

    `var createBucketResponse = amazonS3Client -> createBucket();`

-If the status was updated successfully, the response from the `createBucket` function is a `Status` object with the success value.
+If the creation was successful, the response from the `createBucket` function is a `Status` object with the success value.
 If the creation was unsuccessful, the response is a `AmazonS3Error`.
 The `match` operation can be used to handle the response if an error occurs.

 ```ballerina
 match createBucketResponse {